3D models are ubiquitous in many fields:

 FragColor = color;

-The most common filtering modes are:
+The most common filtering modes are :

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_LINEAR);

-Mipmaps are pre-computed versions of the texture at decreasing resolutions (each level halves the resolution).
-During minification, the GPU selects the mipmap level whose resolution best matches the triangle’s size on screen, then interpolates if necessary.
+glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_LINEAR_MIPMAP_LINEAR);Mipmaps are precomputed versions of the texture at decreasing resolutions (each level halves the resolution).
+During minification, the GPU selects the mipmap level whose resolution is most suitable for the size of the triangle on screen, and interpolates if necessary.

-For a \(1024 \times 1024\) texture, the mipmap chain contains the levels: \(1024^2\), \(512^2\), \(256^2\), …, \(2^2\), \(1^2\) (i.e., 11 levels).
-The total memory usage is only \(\frac{4}{3}\) of the original texture.
+For a texture of \(1024 \times 1024\), the mipmap chain contains the levels: \(1024^2\), \(512^2\), \(256^2\), …, \(2^2\), \(1^2\) (i.e., 11 levels).
+The total memory footprint is only \(\frac{4}{3}\) of the original texture.

-Automatic generation in OpenGL:
+Automatic generation in OpenGL :

-When texture coordinates fall outside the \([0, 1]\) range, the behavior depends on the wrapping mode:
+glGenerateMipmap(GL_TEXTURE_2D);When texture coordinates exit the interval \([0, 1]\), the behavior depends on the wrapping mode:

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_S, GL_REPEAT);

-All textures (color, normals, specular, etc.) share the same UV coordinates and use the same sampling mechanism.
-They are simply read from different sampler2D variables in the fragment shader:
+coordinates and use the same sampling mechanism.
+They are simply read

 uniform sampler2D diffuse_map;